-A1 - Remote Key Distribution Using Asymmetric Techniques Operations: PIN Security Requirements
+A1 - Remote Key Distribution Using Asymmetric Techniques Operations by these requirements are processed using equipment and kept secure.
+Testing Procedures

-Control Objective 1: PINs used in transactions governed by these requirements are processed using equipment and methodologies that ensure they are kept secure.
+No additional security requirements added for "Symmetric Key

-No additional security requirements added for "Symmetric Key Distribution using Asymmetric Techniques."
+Distribution using Asymmetric Techniques."

 Control Objective 2: Cryptographic keys used for PIN encryption/decryption and related key management are created using processes that ensure that it is not possible to predict any key or determine that certain keys are more probable than other keys.